-- more than 70,000 UCU members are taking unprecedented national strike action at 150 universities across the UK, on Thursday 24, Friday 25 and Wednesday 30 November - staff pay has fallen by 25% since 2009 - across the sector 90,000 staff are on insecure contracts - for USS members, the guaranteed future retirement income of the average UCU member has been cut by 35% - staff are working on average 16 hours extra each week because of toxic workloads - shocking gender, race and disability pay gaps exist across the sector - UCU delivered historic mandates with over 8 in ten voting for action in both disputes - UCU has the support of the National Union of Students - UCU is clear further disruption can be avoided if employers negotiate seriously and make improved offers.
+- up to 8,000 UCU members in Scotland are taking unprecedented national strike action at 17 universities in Scotland, on Thursday 24, Friday 25 and Wednesday 30 November - staff pay has fallen by 25% since 2009 - across the sector in the UK 90,000 staff are on insecure contracts. - for USS members, the guaranteed future retirement income of the average UCU member has been cut by 35% - staff are working on average 16 hours extra each week because of toxic workloads - shocking gender, race and disability pay gaps exist across the sector - UCU delivered historic mandates with over 8 in ten voting for action in both disputes - UCU has the support of the National Union of Students in Scotland - UCU is clear further disruption can be avoided if employers negotiate seriously and make improved offers.